Faylixe/wage/02 - Memory.md

 - An **AddressBus**
 - Various memory banks

-But before diving into it, we will define behavior we need from our memory :
+But before diving into it, we will define behaviors we need from our memory :

 - Read a byte at a given address.
 - Write a byte at a given address.

-That is quite straightforward, we can totally write an interface for it :
+That is quite straightforward, we can write an interface for it :

 ```java
 public interface IMemoryStream {